CalvinRodo/Resume/resume.md

 ## Personal Projects

 **[WedXpress](https://github.com/CalvinRodo/WedXpress)** \
-An opensource Wedding Registry Website written in JavaScript using the express web framework. \
+An opensource Wedding Registry Website written in JavaScript using the Express web framework. \
 Integrates with Amazon S3 for image storage and Stripe for payment processing, hosted on an nginx server.

 ## Education